 In 2009 I wrote:

 It wouldn’t even cross my mind to bring my own stash of food somewhere now!
 LOL!
-I think in a lot of different areas of life I have gotten more laid back (my family would agree), and food is one of them.
-Either I learned to be more flexible when I became a mother or I just got tired of being in charge.
-I actually prefer to be surprised by the food at events and parties now – it’s more fun that way!
+In a lot of different areas of life I have gotten more laid back (my family would agree), and food is one of them.
+I learned to be more flexible when I became a mother.
+It’s more fun to be surprised by the menu at events and parties!

 One last topic I connected with was honoring my hunger.
 I do think I sometimes fight with my hunger in the afternoons.
 I try to push back my snack and avoid spoiling my appetite at dinner.
 But why go through that anguish if you can just have a snack and then eat less at dinner!?
 I think it’s my practical side that wants to “save” my hunger for the more formal meal, but I am working on eating when my body wants it most because we can always have leftovers.

 I solved this problem pretty quickly by having bigger lunches.
 Afternoon hunger gone!
-I used to be obsessed with breakfast, and it was my favorite part of the day.
+Breakfast used to be my favorite part of the day.
 Breakfast was a king, lunch was a prince, dinner was a pauper.
 These days my tier is reversed.
 I look forward to dinner most of all, and I am eating less for breakfast than I used to.
-What is really odd about this is I feel that I am less hungry in the afternoons then I used to be.
+What is really odd about this is I feel that I am less hungry in the afternoons than I used to be.
 You’d think having smaller breakfasts would make me feel starving in the afternoon.
-That’s what dietitian me would predict.
 But my breakfasts are not small – it’s not like I’m eating 5 grapes or skipping breakfast, so perhaps they are just a better combination of energy and glycemic index than they used to be, despite being a bit smaller.
 Or maybe they aren’t even smaller in calories – they may just be different macros!